hassansecfix/policy-edit/README.md

 - **Deletes and replaces** become real tracked changes.
 - **Comments on replacements** are attached to the deletion half for better Google Docs threading.
+- **Logo placeholders** are automatically detected by AI and replaced with your company logo.

 ## Quick start